-When soft start is initiated, the voltage on the SOFT pin of the enabled channel starts to ramp gradually due to the $5\mu A$ current sourced into the external soft-start capacitor.
+When soft start is initiated, the voltage on the SOFT pin starts to ramp gradually due to the $5\mu A$ current sourced into the external soft-start capacitor.
 The output voltage starts to follow the soft-start voltage.

 When the SOFT pin voltage reaches a level of 0.9V, the output voltage comes into regulation while the soft-start pin voltage continues to rise.
 When the SOFT voltage reaches